gaia-taipei/tw-firefox-weekly/SeanLee.md

 * [FTU]
   - [WIP][Bug 1144584] Did not get any feedback from QA.
 I will go back later.

-* [Cloud Storage]
-  - Help Eden to integrate the interface between FUSE and Cache architecture.

 * Study
   - Messages App (SMS)